 No doubt lamb is a rich source of all vital nutrients you need during pregnancy.
 However, there are several risk factors of taking lamb that cannot be ruled out completely.
 Here is what you should know about the probable risk factors of taking lamb daily during pregnancy:

-- Lamb contains high amount of cholesterol and saturated fats that might result in a significant increase in your blood lipid levels.
-This is certainly not very desirable in pregnancy.
+- Lamb contains high amounts of cholesterol and saturated fats that might result in a significant increase in your blood lipid levels.
+This is certainly not desirable in pregnancy (1).

-- Lamb is rich in sodium content and too much of intake can increase your blood pressure level in pregnancy that can lead to unwanted consequences.
+- Lamb is rich in sodium.
+Hence, excessive intake in pregnancy can increase your blood pressure level and can lead to unwanted consequences (5).

 - Histamines in lamb may result in allergies in some.
 Eczema is one of the most common forms of infections.
-In some cases, you might also suffer from asthma, cough, runny nose and anaphylactic shocks.
+In some cases, you might also suffer from asthma, cough, runny nose, and anaphylactic shocks (6).

-- However, if you have the consent of your healthcare provider, you can make yummy dishes of lamb and enjoy them.
+However, if you have the consent of your healthcare provider, you can make lamb dishes and enjoy them.

-Lamb produces high calorie, so when you are pregnant, you need to take it in moderation to avoid discomforts like indigestion.
+Lamb has high calorie content, so when you are pregnant, you need to take it in moderation to avoid discomforts such as indigestion.
 Here are some precautionary measures you can take: